planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 An ***Encounter*** is an event rolled or chosen by the Guide.
 These can be dangerous, obnoxious, beneficial, or just interesting.
 Examples include running across enemies, becoming fatigued, or finding a mysterious statue.
-Even on a success, the Guide may want to Roll and describe the area to give the players a feel for the setting.
-One trick is to think up a dangerous Encounter but only describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.
+Even on a success, the Guide may want to Roll an Encounter but only describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.

 Rivals or foes can Travel too, giving them their own Edge result.
 The